The best beginner drones 2024: Begin your drone journey with the best drone for you

 The bottom line

-🔎 The Potensic Atom SE redefines what inexpensive beginner drone models are capable of alongside great build quality, but camera control is limited despite producing reasonably sharp images. ★★★★
+🔎 The Potensic Atom SE redefines what inexpensive entry-level drone models are capable of alongside great build quality, but camera control is limited despite producing reasonably sharp images. ★★★★

 The controller attaches to your smartphone and is comfortable and straightforward to use.
 Despite its affordability, you still get some helpful additional features like GPS positioning, Return to Home, and some basic automated flight modes to get you going.
 During our Potensic Atom SE review, we found the flight controls tended to be a little oversensitive, and this drone doesn't come with any obstacle avoidance technology, so you'll have to be careful when learning how to fly it.

-The camera on this drone is quite decent considering its price.
+Considering its price, the camera on this drone is pretty good.
 It uses a 1/3-inch 12MP Sony CMOS sensor with a wide 118-degree field of view.
-This setup allows you to capture 4K video at up to 30FPS and still photos in both JPEG and RAW formats.
-However, for those with more photography experience, the camera's options may feel somewhat limited, since most of the settings are automatic.
-Despite this, the images generally turn out well, with only slight vignetting in photos and none in videos.
-Overall, we think most beginners would be happy with the camera's performance on this drone.
+With this setup, you can record 4K video at up to 30FPS and take still photos in both JPEG and RAW formats.
+However, if you're a more experienced photographer, you might find the camera's settings somewhat limited, as most of them are automatic.

 Swipe to scroll horizontally